Reflections on AdvicePay’s 15th Quarterly Team Retreat

 One of AdvicePay’s Core Values is “Be Well Being You,” and this applies to retreats just as much as it does to our normal work routines.

-We believe that our people can’t be their best self at work if they aren’t their best selves in the other areas of their life.
+We believe that our people can’t be their best selves at work if they aren’t their best selves in the other areas of their life.
 How can team members show up at a company dinner and be engaged when they have a sick child/partner/parent at home, or if they’re struggling with anxiety?

 Being respectful of one another and trusting people to do what is best for them is one tangible way we practice our conviction that work lives are interconnected with personal lives, and work-life harmony is not just possible but also expected.